-Please fill out the form attached on this page (or use the online form) and return it to the Waypoint Children's Director, Megan Klinger.
-Please let her know if you would like to receive a tour of the classrooms and church and/or meet in person to discuss your loved one in person.
+Please fill out the form attached on this page (or use the online form) and return it to the Director of Children’s Ministry, Megan Klingler.
+She and the Buddy Ministry Leader would like to meet you and give you and your child a tour of the classrooms and church.

 What is a buddy's role?

 A “Buddy” is intended to share the love of Christ with your loved one, to ensure their safety, to having a working knowledge of your loved one's strengths/challenges/coping, to focus on their strengths and seek to maximize them, to help them participate and engage in their class, to facilitate engagement/play with peers, and to be attentive to their sensory needs/sensitivities to provide necessary support.
 Some of our buddies are from our youth ministry but will always be in the presence of a background-checked adult.
 All of our adult buddies are background-checked.